 - Abstinence – refraining from all sexual intercourse

-- 2 using condoms – this is the only birth control that will prevent chlamydia and another sexually transmitted disease.
-However, you also need to remember that these are not always reliable.
+- Using condoms – this is the only birth control that will prevent chlamydia and most other sexually transmitted diseases.
+However, condoms do not offer 100% protection.

 Will a teenage girl know if she has chlamydia?

 Not necessarily, not all girls have symptoms.
 The period for symptoms to show up is between 1 and 3 weeks after sexual contact with someone who is infected.

 - Vaginal Discharge – that may have an odor, or be a milky or slight yellowing color

 - Pain in the lower belly